LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 <h3>Context Free Grammar Challenge</h3>

-To show the power of a CFG, I decided to make one using a set of sentences.
+To show the power of CFGs, I decided to make one using a set of sentences.
 To further challenge myself, I wanted to make it into the Chomsky Normal Form considering we brought up Noam Chomsky’s idea of a “grammatical” sentence.
 A grammar is considered in Chomsky Normal Form if it follows a certain set of rules: